 - WEB EXCLUSIVES

 ISO 9000, AS 9100, TS 16949, ISO 13485 and ISO 17025 are five common quality standards.
 As ISO standards as a whole become increasingly focused on competence, consistency and impartiality, these five stand to become more subject to future revision.

-As industries evolve, so do the standards that have informed them.
+The Future of ISOAs industries evolve, so do the standards that have informed them.
 This is particularly true for ISO standards, which routinely undergo revisions.
 Craig S. Morr, director, Quality & Safety, at NSF International (Ann Arbor, MI), says that as all ISO standards change, they are eventually headed in the same direction.

 “Most of the ISO standards are moving toward more of a standardized format,” he explains.
 “The reason is to align all systems together so that a quality system can exist and handle many different standards.

 “The other part of that is moving toward more competence, impartiality and consistency,” Morr continues. “[ISO is] trying to make standards where organizations and businesses who operate off of them practice those three tenants so openly in their process.”

 This is just good business, and it helps remove international trade barriers, Morr notes.
 When businesses across the globe recognize the same quality standards, they are on a more level playing field.

 Jeff Rodgers, senior lead auditor with RMS LLC (Detroit, MI), says this is exemplified in how ISO 9001, a now universal quality management standard, has been revised and changed over the years.
 9001 has moved away from the prescriptive, documentation-heavy side of standardization and embraced measurement and increasingly subjective definitions.